HandBrake/HandBrake-docs/source/docs/en/latest/technical/preferences.markdown

 <!-- .system-macos -->
-The Preferences menu can be accessed via the "HandBrake" Menu -> "Preferences" option.
+The Preferences menu can be accessed via the "HandBrake" Menu -> "Settings" option.
 <!-- /.system-macos -->